 (iii) [determine matters] which are for, or in any way related to;

 (f) works alongside or adjoining any waterway

-The site subject to this development application adjoins Sandy Creek.
-Accordingly, the determination of the development application is outside the functions Council has delegated to the General Manager and Council Officers.
-The determination of this development is within the function delegated to the Development Assessment Committee.
+The land subject to this application adjoins the Giants Creek waterway.
+Accordingly, the determination of the development application is not within the function delegated to the General Manager and Council Officers.